Million Dollar Deviled Eggs Recipe

 To make the creamy, buttery filling, you would need full-fat mayonnaise, butter (salted or unsalted), yellow mustard sauce, drained brine-cured mini gherkins, sugar, salt, black pepper powder, and Tabasco sauce (or any other hot sauce).

-Butter is the secret ingredient that does the magic and makes the filling creamy, buttery, and velvety.
-So do not skip it.
+Butter is the secret ingredient that does the magic, making the filling creamy, buttery, and velvety.

 To Garnish

 Garnish the eggs with paprika, chopped parsley, and sliced mini gherkins.
-Crushed crispy bacon pieces are also great for topping.
+Crushed crispy bacon pieces are also great as a topping.

 How To Make Million-Dollar Devilled Eggs